kabartolo/launch-school/210_js/basics/notes.md

 * Logical And (`&&`)
   * Returns `true` if both operands are true, `false` otherwise
-  * For non-boolean values, returns the first operand if it can be converted to `false`, the second operator otherwise
+  * For non-boolean values, returns the first operand if it can be converted to `false`, the second operand otherwise
   * This can be used to avoid null references:
 ```javascript
 if (a) {